OliviaD00/Big-Data-Project-ELK/README.md

 Companies use cases: I want to load, extract, transform data with ingestion pipelines and make some dataflow with only one tool and then analyse, make some queries on a search engine platform.

-*ajouter les images du drive sur le read.me for each category*

 #### Ingestion of CV's Data

 An IT Consulting firm wants to analyse quickly the CV's of the market in the IT field.
+The problem is that there is a lot of choice in the market in different sources (indeed, monster, linkedIn)...
+Take a look at each CV will take a lot of time !

+*ajouter l'image problematic - ingestion of CV's Data*

+Our project will provide a quick way to see keywords on many CV's in one look.

+*ajouter l'image use case - ingestion of CV's Data*

 In this project, we will implement a POC to show how we can analyze CV from a directory of a computer, even if the directory has a lot CV's files (Volume Big Data Problem) with Dashboard.

 #### Ingestion of tweets in the field of Big Data

+*ajouter l'image use case - ingestion Tweets*

 An IT Consulting firm wants to make a technological watch in the field of Big Data by analyzing tweets about it.
 In this project, we will implement a POC to show how we can analyze tweets (if Twitter authorize us).

 #### Ingestion of CSV

+*ajouter l'image use case - ingestion of CSV Profile*

 A Marketing service of Company wants to analyze rapidly profile of their consumers and to store mail address on a search engine.
 In this project, we will implement a POC to show how we can analyze data from a CSV file with a lot of lines (with only basic columns).